Time Tracking: A Complete Guide for Managers

 How much time does time tracking take?

-Manual method: 10–15 minutes/day (logging + analysis).
-Automatic tracking: 5 minutes/day reviewing data.
-Weekly review: 30–60 minutes.
-Overall, an investment that returns hours saved.
+Using the manual method: 10–15 minutes/day (logging + analysis).
+With automatic tracking: 5 minutes/day reviewing data.
+For weekly review: 30–60 minutes.
+Overall, it's an investment that returns hours saved.

 Do I need tracking if I already know where my time goes?

 Most likely — you are wrong.
-Studies show a 20–30% gap between perception and reality.
-The only way to check is an audit.
+In fact, studies show a 20–30% gap between perception and reality.
+Therefore, the only way to check is an audit.
 If data confirms your estimate — great.
 If not — hidden time reserves are revealed.

 How to avoid turning tracking into extra workload for the team?

-Use automatic tools running in the background.
-Give the team access to their own data — tracking becomes self-organization, not supervision.
-Communicate the goal: “find inefficiencies,” not “control people.”
-The team will perceive tracking positively.
+Simply use automatic tools running in the background.
+Additionally, give the team access to their own data — this way tracking becomes self-organization, not supervision.
+Furthermore, communicate the goal: “find inefficiencies,” not “control people.”
+As a result, the team will perceive tracking positively.